KentonWhite/ProjectTemplate/README.markdown

 * `tests/`: Store any test cases in this directory.
 Your test files should use `testthat` style tests.
 * `README`: Write notes to help orient newcomers to your project.
 * `TODO`: Write a list of future improvements and bug fixes you have planned.

+# Automatic Data Loading
+At present, the system only understands how to autoload comma separated values (CSV) files and tab separated values (TSV) files.
+For both, it infers the correct delimiter by examining the filename's ending extension: CSV files must end in `.csv` and TSV files must end in `.tsv`.

+If the `data/` directory contains a data file `data/choices.csv`, then after automatic loading, you will have a global variable called choices.
+Using the `clean.variable.name()` function in `lib/utilities.R`, filenames containing underscores, dashes and whitespace are cleaned to use periods instead.
+For example, `data/image_properties.tsv` creates a global variable called `image.properties`.

+In v0.1-3, the ad hoc file extension `.wsv` file will break on any whitespace using the normal interpretation of whitespace in `read.csv(sep = ' ')`.